WAcry/wacry.github.io/content/posts/1735078223417-binary-search-intro/index.md

 ### Output Format

-For each query, output the starting and ending positions of the element in the array on a single line.
+For each query, output the starting and ending positions of the element in the array on one line.
 If the element does not exist in the array, output `-1 -1`.

 **Example:**